Kevinw2013/Lann_documents/docs/configuration.md

 ## How it Should Be Done

-You’ll want to configure your annotation project to be completed in a particular way, for example. - We want three people to annotate each example to ensure quality. - We want one person to label each example to maximize throughput. - We want to show multiple examples together so that annotators can see the broader context. - We want to provide suggestions to our annotators from our existing models and dictionaries. - We want to specify guidelines that annotators can access.
+You’ll want to configure your annotation project to be completed in a particular way, for example. - We want three people to annotate each example to ensure quality. - We want one person to label each example to maximize throughput. - We want to provide suggestions to our annotators from our existing models and dictionaries. - We want to specify guidelines that annotators can access.

-These options and many more, are configured in the Task Definition, Dataset and Schema objects described below.
-Again, if you’re looking for a specific way to do something, take a look at the recipes section as well.
+These options and many more, are configured in the Data source, Guideline and Task Definition modules described below.

 ## How Can LANN Help Me ?

 1. LANN’s Annotation Interface makes entity annotation and relation annotation easy and fast.
-3. LANN’s review mode and analytics give you insights on the quantity and quality of your labeled data and models
+3. LANN’s review mode and analytics give you insights on the quantity and quality of your labeled data
-4. LANN’s support for external models let’s you speed up your annotators and review your production models.
+4. LANN’s support for uploading existing annotations done with other softwares for effortless switching of annotation tools
+5. LANN’s suggestions of annotations speed up annotators through online model training and dictionary based automatic annotations.

 ## A Typical Use Case

 >What Needs To Be Completed

-Bob has a dataset of 1000 tweets.
-He’d like to annotate the entities in them as either Person or Location.
-Bob’s friend, Alice, is going to label with him.
-Bob wants to get through the data as fast as possible, so he wants each tweet to be labeled by either Alice or Bob, but not both.
+Mann has a dataset of 500 articles.
+She’d like to annotate the entities in them as either person or Location.
+Mann’s friend, Tom and Jerry, are going to label with her.
+Mann wants to annotate the data with a high quality, so she wants to start with letting both of her friends annotate the same small dataset with 100 articles and measure their agreement.

 >Setting It Up in LANN

-To Implement this in LANN, Bob
+To Implement this in LANN, Mann

-1. uploads his tweets as a new Dataset
+1. uploads her articles as a new Dataset
-2. defines a Schema with the Tags Person and Location.
+2. defines an Annotation Schema with the Labels of Person and Location.
-3. creates a new Task Definition, that says ” Label my tweets Dataset with my Schema.
-I want each tweet to be labeled exactly once”
+3. creates a new Task Definition, that says ” Label 100 of my articles with the defined Annotation Schema.
+I want each artile to be labeled by two annotators”

 >LANN Data

-After creating the Task Definition, whenever Alice or Bob log-in to LANN, LANN will serve them data to label.
-Once they complete annotating an example and submit it, LANN will give them the next example to annotate, until the task is complete.
+After creating the Task Definition, whenever Tom or Jerry log-in to LANN, LANN will serve them data to label.
+Once they complete annotating an article and submit it, LANN will give them the next article to annotate, until the task is complete.
+During this process, the inter-annotator agreement between Tom and Jerry can be calculated as long as they have annotated at least one same article.

 ## Team setup